 ?>

 In the next example, we need to filter the age numbers that are greater than or equal to 18 years old from the PHP array.
-To do that, I will use the PHP for loop.
+To achieve this, I will use a PHP for loop.

 <?php